hongaar/update-node-versions/README.md

 ## Updaters

 You can configure which parts of your repository are updated.
-By default, all updaters are enabled.
-These updaters are available:
+By default, the **GitHub workflows** and **Engines** updaters are enabled.
+These updaters are
+available:

 - **GitHub workflows**
   This will scan all your GitHub workflows for a `node-version` variable in a